This post may contain affiliate links. To read our affiliate policy, click here.

 Tamara Rubin tested several stainless-steel items with an XRF instrument and detected no lead, cadmium or arsenic in them.
 However, there are some downsides of stainless steel.
-It leaches chromium, nickel, and iron into food during cooking.
-While iron and chromium are essential nutrients for which stainless steel may be useful, we don’t need nickel for our health.
-Yet, I did a lot of research into that, and concluded that stainless steel cookware is one of the safest cookware available to us regardless of its manufacturing location.
-I talk more about this in my guide to safe cookware.
-Normally stainless-steel cookware is of two types: 18/10 or 18/8.
-The first number is the percentage of chromium and the second is nickel.
+Such as leaching of chromium, nickel, and iron into food during cooking (source).
+While iron and chromium are essential nutrients for which stainless steel may be useful, you don’t need nickel for your health.
+(In the 18/10 and 18/8 types of stainless steel, 18 stands for percentage of chromium, and 10 and 8 – of nickel.)

-The good news is that boiling water for tea does not create conditions that stimulate nickel leaching.
-For example, boiling water does not stay in the pan as long as a sauce might because you pour the water immediately into a tea cup.
-Also, water is not acidic like tomato sauce.
-Hence, the odds of significant nickel leaching into the water in your kettle are very small.
+Plus, when water boils for tea, it does not create conditions that stimulate nickel leaching.
+Because you pour the water immediately into a teacup.
+Also, water is not acidic like tomato sauce, for example.
+Hence, the odds of significant nickel leaching into the water in your best tea kettle made of stainless steel are very small.

 Download The Free Guide!

 Join our informed consumer community and get our free guide the “5 Powerful Steps To A Non-Toxic Home”.